Assisted Living in Surprise, Arizona

 Your Assisted Living apartment includes the following amenities:

-- Kitchenette with microwave, breakfast bar and refrigerator
+- Kitchenette including microwave and full-sized freezer/ refrigerator

 - Wireless high-speed internet